ebereegbo/SMEweb3/README.md

-This is Web3 Group A Task 2
+vThis is Web3 Group A Task 2

 Please endeavor to carry out the specified area of the project assigned to you and also ensure to collaborate with others.